karel-3d/zcash-bitcore-docker/build_bitcore_zcashd.md

 * `./fetch_params`

-Two large files, 1GB total, will appear in `~/.zcash-params/`
+Two large files, 1GB total, will be downloaded sloooowly into `~/.zcash-params/` (from amazon aws).

 Now you can run `./zcashd` from src.